 Bring it on!
-Iberdrola lends its name to the women's football league and sponsors the national team
+Iberdrola lends its name to women's football and sponsors national teams

-The rise of Spanish women's football is unstoppable: our league attracts some of the world's best players, attendance at grounds is increasing and television audiences are soaring.
-Find out why Spanish football is in fashion.
+The rise of women's football is unstoppable: competitions are more professionalized, attendance at grounds is increasing and television audiences are soaring.
+Find out why football is in fashion.

 - sub WOMEN'S FOOTBALL PODCAST